Constitution of Maine: Article IV: "House of Representatives, Senate, and Legislative Power"

-secure to ourselves and our posterity the blessings of liberty".

-What distinction is to be made between an “object of government” and an “essential government function”?

 Section 13 speaks of regulatory laws, which are general laws applying to all matters that might otherwise have been assigned to special or private legislation.
 Section 14 underscores that all corporations are formed under general laws forbidding the Legislature from forming a corporation unless there is no other way to achieve its object, such as a private corporation formed under general laws.

-In 1977, the Maine Legislature introduced the concept of “an essential government function” without defining the meaning of those words.
-To define the meaning grounds it in the Maine Constitution by aligning the meaning with the Objects of Government found in the Preamble.
-The most likely objective of the government to justify a centrally managed economy is “to promote our common welfare," but that is highly debated and is in itself a conflict of interests.

 Sections 13 and 14 do not speak of essential government functions and yet express an inherent constitutional principle of the United States, that of the separation of powers.
 The arguable intent of sections 13 & 14 is to establish that the essential government function is to regulate industry and not to participate in industry, which requires incorporation.
 Many entities are participating in a field, but only one entity regulates the field, and that is the government, making regulation an essential government function.
 A regulatory institution cannot participate in the field that it regulates because to do so is a conflict of interest.
 This interpretation aligns with the first object of government declared in the Preamble to the Maine Constitution: “establish justice”.
 Justice balances conflicts of interest.